Abhishek08/Docker/DockerSwarm.md

 ➤ Overlay network
   If you expose a port from a service, it’ll be available on any node in cluster.
 It really helps with external load balancing.

+➤ Docker Swarm have Two Type of Nodes Master(Manager) and Worker.

+➤ Docker Swarm is working based on RAFT algorith.

+➤ Raft Algo : The leader node is constantly checking in with its fellow manager nodes and syncing their states

 #### Docker Service